EinTim23/mydwmsetup/README.md

-Just my dwm setup with st, dmenu, slock, and dwm itself
+Just my dwm setup with dwm, st, dmenu, slock, a few scripts for managing multi media keys and the bar, self